Corpus Christi College, Perth: History

 Corpus Christi College was officially opened as a co-educational Catholic College for secondary students by the Archbishop of Perth, Lancelot John Goody, and the Commonwealth Minister for Finance, John Dawkins, on 17 April 1983.
 It was established as the first non-order owned co-educational Catholic Secondary College in the Archdiocese of Perth by the Catholic Education Commission.
 From its opening, it had 128 Year 8 students and 7 teaching staff.
 The number has since grown to 1755 students from Kindergarten to Year 12, following the amalgamation with Yidarra Catholic Primary School on 1 January 2022.

-The school has produced one Rhodes scholar: Travers McLeod (2007).
+The school has produced one Rhodes scholar: Travers McLeod (2007), and one New Colombo Plan Scholar: Wai Sin Wan (2021).

 In 1983, construction of the foundation block was completed, consisting of a temporary canteen (now the college chapel), classrooms, change-rooms and a temporary library.
-In 1985-1986, this was extended with the completion of the lower facing classrooms of Mayne Block and The Robert McCormack Library as well as a larger administration building.
+In 1985–1986, this was extended with the completion of the lower facing classrooms of Mayne Block and The Robert McCormack Library as well as a larger administration building.
 A new canteen was built facing the college courtyards in 1987.
 This was followed by extensions to the library in 1988.
 In 1990, the performing arts complex was completed consisting of an auditorium and two music classrooms.
 Construction of an adjacent gymnasium was completed by 1997.
 In 2004, a new centre for Year 8 students was built and design technology classrooms were refurbished.

 In 2006, much needed extensions to the administration and staff room were completed.
 In 2009, the college welcomed its first year 7 cohort with the new Sadler Centre, originally consisting of six classrooms but later expanded to eight.
 By 2014, the old canteen was replaced by the new cafeteria which branches out into the school courtyards and includes a dedicated space for musical performances and concerts.
 This also brought new offices and areas for both the college's Ministry and English departments.
 In 2016, a new gymnasium was constructed consisting of 12 classrooms, a fitness centre, new change rooms and an amphitheatre.
 This allowed refurbishments in 2017 to be completed, transforming the former gymnasium into a performing arts centre.
 In 2019, this was expanded with the construction of a theatre seating 400 attendees.
 In 2021, construction for the Jennifer Reilly Aquatic Centre was completed allowing for its use in physical education classes, swimming carnivals, extra-curricular swim clubs and a learn-to-swim program.

 In 2022, Corpus Christi College amalgamated with Yidarra Catholic Primary School.
 This allowed for the college to become a K-12 school allowing for students to commence education in kindergarten instead of Year 7.
 Additionally, students enrolled at Yiddara Catholic Primary School will automatically be accepted into Corpus Christi College.